-If you’re a new pet parent, or you’ve been raising dogs for over 20 years like I have, you’ve probably noticed that dogs go through a lot of things!
-There’s treats, food and toys.
+If you’re a new pet parent, or you’ve been raising dogs for over 20 years as I have, you’ve probably noticed dogs go through a lot of things!
+There are treats, food and toys.
 And if you’re getting those products delivered, there can be a lot of packaging!

 The stats can be staggering!
 Did you know that over 300 million pounds of plastic pet food and treats bags are being thrown away in the US each year?
 Or that dogs and cats are responsible for up to 30% of the environmental impact of meat consumption in the US?

 You might be wondering how to raise an eco-friendly dog.
 Is it possible to reduce your dog’s carbon paw print?
-It is possible and you can start with some small changes that make a big impact!
+It is possible!
+Here are some ways to start with small changes that make a big impact!

 4 Sustainable Pet Brands Share Tips to Raise an Eco-Friendly Dog